angelaanjorin/Todo2024/README.md

 ## Media

 ## Special Thanks
  * Special thanks to my partner and alumni of Code Institute Eric Jones for his assistance throughout this project.
+ * Special thanks to my mentor Gareth McGirr for helping me to fix some bugs and guiding me throughout the project.
+ * Thanks to the support team, especially John from the tutoring service.